HIPAA…

 The Privacy Rule looks to establish a balance between the necessary flow of PHI among covered entities and an individual’s general right to privacy.
 The rule standardizes the usage and disclosure of PHI and requires specific safeguards for patient data, all subject to HHS oversight.

-The rule also empowers individuals to “understand and control” the methods used when viewing or sharing their PHI.
+The rule also empowers individuals to “understand and control” the methods used to view or share their PHI.
 (It even demands patient authorization for certain types of disclosure.)

 2. Security

-In essence, the Security Rule extends the terms and protections of the Privacy Rule to include all PHI made available in electronic format (ePHI).
-This rule details precautionary physical, technical, and administrative measures to ensure against ePHI breach.
+The Security Rule extends the terms and protections of the Privacy Rule to include all PHI available in electronic format (ePHI).
+This rule details precautionary physical, technical, and administrative measures to prevent an ePHI breach.
 It’s also the point at which standards and practices for data encryption, confidentiality, and risk analysis come firmly into play.

 3. Breach notification